 The data that I collected does not fall within the Texas Stream Team Quality Assurance Project Plan (QAPP).
 How can I collect data that aligns with the Texas Stream Team QAPP?

-Texas Stream Team citizen scientists are encouraged to reference the current QAPP for assistance with quality control.
+Texas Stream Team community scientists are encouraged to reference the current QAPP for assistance with quality control.
 To reference the QAPP, please visit the Texas Stream Team Data and Research page.
-In addition to this, each citizen scientist manual includes a quality control checklist to assist monitors with quality assurance.
+In addition to this, each community scientist manual includes a quality control checklist to assist monitors with quality assurance.
 Manuals can be found on the Texas Stream Team Forms and Resources page.

-Texas Stream Team has also published a variety of resources for citizen scientists looking to improve their data collection.
-For an overview of monitoring techniques, please reference the Texas Stream Team Field Guide, Texas Stream Team Citizen Scientist Manual, or the Texas Stream Team YouTube channel.
+Texas Stream Team has also published a variety of resources for community scientists looking to improve their data collection.
+For an overview of monitoring techniques, please reference the Texas Stream Team Field Guide, Texas Stream Team Community Scientist Manual, or the Texas Stream Team YouTube channel.

 Texas Stream Team research can be viewed on the Data and Research webpage.